-In order to participate at school, students should ensure that a teacher at their school will serve as a site facilitator, is aware of the rules of the contest and will supervise them on contest day.
+In order to participate at school, students should ensure that a teacher (or other qualified administrator or librarian) at their school (or another eligible site, e.g., a local public library) will serve as a site facilitator, is aware of the rules of the contest and will supervise them on contest day.
+For more information about serving as a site facilitator, visit the Facilitator Handbook.